metametadata/carry/README.md

 ## TODO

 ```
-- bug? raise exception from inside todos/reconcile -> stack trace doesnt show the root source of exception
+- feature: devtools be able to catch errors and stop on them/show them in corresponding actions (as in redux)
+- rf: devtools button styles are duplicated

 - navigation: todos action must not trigger navigation event on replaceToken, because it can be catched twice by another component?
 - navigation: on devtools replay the history stack should probably also grow on each navigation action

-- devtools:
-  - feature: be able to catch errors and stop on them/show them in corresponding actions (as in redux)
-  - feature: be able to inspect model and/or view-model at each step
-  - rf: button styles are duplicated

 - ?: i dont like adding :dev-identity action manually only for devtools to work
 - ?: also be able to replay only signals
+- bug? raise exception from inside todos/reconcile -> stack trace doesnt show the root source of exception
 ```

 ## Build